Yonghong/huxpro.github.io/_posts/2020-11-04-step-counter-related-information.md

 The library is uploaded in Github <a href = "https://github.com/DFRobot/DFRobot_BMI160">DFRobot/DFRobot_BMI160</a> which includes step count algorithm.
 The official business website of DFRobot is <a href = "https://wiki.dfrobot.com/Gravity__BMI160_6-Axis_Inertial_Motion_Sensor_SKU__SEN0250">HERE</a>.
 The BMI160 datasheet is <a href = "https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmi160-ds000.pdf">HERE</a>, which describes that there is a step detector and step counter in the sensor.

+2. BMI160 has its own step counter, and the algorithm has already embedded into the sensor.
+To enable the step counter function, the only thing one need to do is to read out the step number from the sensor.
+The UNO Arduino library has been developed and is open sourced.
+There are two open source libraries:
+   1. <a href = "https://github.com/Yonghong/DFRobot_BMI160">The *DFRobot_BMI160* Library</a>.
+   2. <a href = "https://github.com/Yonghong/MH-BMI160">The *MH-BMI160* Library</a>

 <h1>Related papers</h1>